erunyon/erikrunyon.com/about/index.md

 ### Bio

-[Erik Runyon](https://erikrunyon.com/), Technical Director for [Marketing Communications](http://marcomm.nd.edu/) at the [University of Notre Dame](https://www.nd.edu/), has been developing websites for fun and profit since 1995, and joined the university in 2007.
+[Erik Runyon](https://erikrunyon.com/), Technical Director for [Marketing Communications](https://marcomm.nd.edu/) at the [University of Notre Dame](https://www.nd.edu/), has been developing websites for fun and profit since 1995, and joined the university in 2007.
 Erik enjoys chatting and writing about web performance, accessibility, mobile support, and RWD.

 ## Upcoming Presentations

-- **At Your Service - The Next Generation of Offline Websites**, [HighEdWeb 2016](http://2016.highedweb.org/), Oct 2016
+None at this time.

 If you're interested in having me present at your conference, [please contact me](/contact/).

 ## Past Presentations

+- **At Your Service - The Next Generation of Offline Websites**, [HighEdWeb 2016](http://2016.highedweb.org/), Oct 2016
 - **Beyond Offline with Service Workers**, [Local Variables](http://www.meetup.com/localvariables/), May 2016
 - **At Your Service - The Next Generation of Offline Websites**, [HighEdWeb Michigan](http://mi16.highedweb.org/), May 2016
 - **At Your Service - The Next Generation of Offline Websites**, [ConvergeSE](http://convergese.com/), April 2016